Does Chronic Stress Lead to Type 2 Diabetes?

 Trials measuring cortisol levels and diabetes development among healthy participants have found mixed results.
 Because stress-induced elevations in cortisol may take a while to result in diabetes development, the study duration differences in the studies referenced below may represent the reasons for their divergent outcomes.

-A major challenge for researchers attempting to evaluate cortisol levels and diabetes risk is that compensatory changes occurring in the brain may lower one’s cortisol levels.
+A significant challenge for researchers attempting to evaluate cortisol levels and diabetes risk is that compensatory changes in the brain may lower one’s cortisol levels.

-This means that some individuals presenting with suppressed cortisol levels could have been preceded by years of elevated cortisol levels.
+Thus, some people presenting with suppressed cortisol levels could have been preceded by years of elevated cortisol levels.
 Consequently, such changes in cortisol metabolism make it difficult to evaluate the associations between stress and type 2 diabetes.

 More studies are needed to measure cortisol levels at frequent intervals over a longer duration to account for individual changes in cortisol metabolism.
 Researchers also need to agree upon a consistent way of measuring stress objectively in research.